JOURNALISTS’ CODE OF PRACTICE

 A Journalistic Ethics Commission (Cyprus Media Complaints Commission) is established (hereinafter called “the Commission”) which is charged with monitoring the implementation of this Code.

-The Commission consists of thirteen members, including its Chairman.
+The Commission consists of 17 members, including its Chairman.
 They are individuals of high moral standards and established prestige.
 The Chairman of the Commission should preferably have a legal background.

-The Chairman and three of the members of the Commission are appointed jointly by the Union of Journalists, the Association of Publishers and the Owners of Electronic Media.
-The other nine members are appointed, three by the Union of Journalists, three by the Association of Publishers and three by the Owners of Electronic Media.
+The Chairman and four of the members of the Commission are appointed jointly by the Union of Journalists, the Association of Publishers and the Owners of Electronic Media.
+The other 12 members are appointed, three by the Union of Journalists, three by the Association of Publishers, four by the Owners of Electronic Media and two by the Cyprus Online Publishers Association.

 The post of the Chairman, of the vice-chairman or of a member of the Commission becomes vacant upon the death, resignation or conviction of the holder of the post for an offence involving fraud or for reasons of physical or mental incapacity.
 Such a vacancy is filled by applying the above provisions.